sotakeiteasy/web_karayaka/src/data/blog/english/article3.md

 ---
-title: "Eviction Lawsuit Based on Personal Need in Turkey: A Brief and Clear Guide for Russian Citizens"
+title: 'Eviction Lawsuit Based on Personal Need in Turkey: A Brief and Clear Guide for Russian Citizens'
-date: "2025-03-31"
+date: '2025-03-31'
 ---

 An eviction lawsuit based on personal need is a legal process through which a property owner can request the eviction of a tenant.
 This type of lawsuit can be filed in two main situations: